404FoundingFather/wolfram-sim-ehammond/docs/wolfram-sim-prd.md

 - **F1.5: Simulation Loop**:
   - Provide a mechanism to evolve the hypergraph:
-    - Step-by-step: Apply one valid rule update (or a maximal set of non-conflicting updates, for MVP, one update per "step" is acceptable).
+    - Step-by-step: Apply one valid rule update.
+For MVP, if multiple rule applications are possible at a given step, one will be chosen (e.g., the first one found by the matching algorithm, or a random one if multiple are found simultaneously.
+For MVP, the first match found is acceptable; future versions might explore deterministic random choice or other strategies).
     - Continuous run: Repeatedly apply updates.
   - Manage a "current state" of the hypergraph.